vercim/rsc-rank-ticket/README.md

 ### Structure
 The repository is divided into two parts: `System` and `Shared` (corresponding to Server and Client sides).
 This structure is intended to make the code easier to understand.
-Additionally, each part includes its own README file describing and explaining its contents.
+Additionally, each part includes its own **README** file describing and explaining its contents.

-The total volume is approximately ~1,300 lines of code.
+The total volume is approximately **~1,300 lines** of code.

+> P.S.
+I added "Weapon Soul", it's sort of a buff.
+It hasn't been implemented yet and doesn't apply to you for now, but you might come across it in the code.

 > Ticket opened on June 17, 2026